 Another month I canceled, reordered Huggies with a $2 off coupon.
 Original price $34.39, 20% off $6.88, minus $2, $25.51 for 192 diapers or 13 cents each.
 You can keep doing this every single month.

 Utilize cash back options to save on diapers:

 Once you have your diaper coupon trick down, you can also get cash back on your order.
 Amazon offers both a store card and a credit card, both of which offer 5% back for Prime members.
 If you use this card, and pay off the balance right away (which is easy with online payments), you just saved 5% more on your diapers.
 If you don’t want to open another card, using your credit card of choice with rewards is another option, but most are not as high as 5%.

-Additionally, because this cash back option doesn’t require you click through a special referral link, you can double up and get more cash back on occasion with Ebates.
+Additionally, because this cash back option doesn’t require you click through a special referral link, you can double up and get more cash back on occasion with Rakuten (formerly Ebates).

-Ebates is one of the few cash back sites that offer cash back on Amazon, but unfortunately, their categories rotate and baby is not always offered.
+Rakuten is one of the few cash back sites that offers cash back on Amazon, but unfortunately, their categories rotate and baby is not always offered.
 I do see it pretty regularly through the year though at 3% back.
 I usually will check which categories they offer before my order, and if baby isn’t one of them, opt for Amazon Smile instead to make a donation to a local charity.
-Note, you can’t use Amazon Smile and Ebates.
-You must visit Amazon through the Ebates portal to get cash back if your category is offered.
-Ebates offers cash payments via Paypal quarterly.
+Note, you can’t use Amazon Smile and Rakuten.
+You must visit Amazon through the Rakuten portal to get cash back if your category is offered.
+Rakuten offers cash payments via Paypal quarterly.
 They are legit, I have been paid every single time.